If you have never experienced the piercing scream of a bull elk during the rut, you’re in for a treat during this “ELK RUT Photo Tour 2021”!

 Get settled in your Estes Park hotel (double-occupancy lodging included) — with its Rocky Mountain view — then meet for our Welcome Dinner.

-This dinner — as well as the rest of your meals through breakfast on Friday, September 25th — is included in your ELK RUT Photo Tour 2020.
+This dinner — as well as most of your other meals** through breakfast on Friday, September 24th — is included in your ELK RUT Photo Tour 2021.

 We’ll head out in the pre-dawn to catch the elk as they wrap up a night of carousing.
 Mature males (“bulls“) have spent the night bugling and bargaining in the hopes of adding females (“cows“) to their “harems.”